Hot Shelter downgrades

 Here’s an area where the fog goes away on the Dreamcast.
 As you can see, the colors in the level are constantly washed out in the PC version because the distance where fog begins is much closer to the player:

 The Master Emerald pieces have lost their shading in SADX and look a lot brighter and less transparent overall.
-This could’ve been possibly done to let the player see them from further away.

-With Lantern Engine you can enjoy this level again with original lighting, and with Dreamcast Conversion you can have this level reverted to the original version with all transparency effects restored, as well as tweaked fog for better visuals.
+With Lantern Engine you can play this level with original lighting, and with Dreamcast Conversion you can have this level reverted to the original version with all transparency effects restored, as well as tweaked fog for better visuals.
 Check out the “Fixing the PC version of SADX” to find out how to install these mods.

-Twinkle Park
+Twinkle Park downgrades

 Twinkle Park is one of the areas that received a heavier redesign in SADX.
 When compared against the Dreamcast original, it almost looks like a different stage.
 However, there are many areas where this stage falls short of being a decent improvement over its previous version.